KrishBharadwaj5678/Detectly/README.md

 If you'd like to contribute to Detectly, please follow these steps:

 - 🍴 Fork the repository
-- 📥 Create your feature branch: git checkout -b feature/YourFeatureName
+- 📥 Create your feature branch
 - 🛠️ Make your changes
-- ✅ Commit your changes: git commit -m 'Add SomeFeature'
+- ✅ Commit your changes
-- 📤 Push to the branch: git push origin feature/YourFeatureName
+- 📤 Push to the branch
 - 🧵 Open a Pull Request